 - Include a contact email

-with which the TPA had an agreement during the preceding fiscal
+TPA had an agreement during the preceding fiscal year.

-preceding calendar year.
-Two officers or two partners must verify
+calendar year.
+Two officers or two partners must verify the balance sheet

 Quarterly health enrollment report